colepeters/dotfiles/README.md

 - [Surround](https://github.com/tpope/vim-surround) to surround a word or selection with something (like a tag, quotes, etc.)

 ## ZSH and Git
-Primarily, these dotfiles make use of [my fork of Prezto](https://github.com/colepeters/prezto), which provides use with syntax highlighting, custom prompts, auto completion, and more.
-My fork adds a custom theme and sets the keybindings to be Vim-like.
+I use [Antigen](https://github.com/zsh-users/antigen) to manage my ZSH plugins, because it is awesome.
+Antigen is sourced and applied (and relevant plugins are called) all from the .zshrc file.
+Antigen is installed as a submodule of this repo.
+The prompt utilised is my fork of [Pure](https://github.com/colepeters/pure) which changes only the symbol used to indicated a dirty git branch, and the colour used to indicate current branch name.
 Also in use are a huge number of super convenient aliases tailored primarily towards Git — [take a look at them here](https://github.com/colepeters/dotfiles/blob/master/aliases.zsh).

 ## TODO